rnons/HadouRex/README.md

 dourex marks
 </pre>

 In `dourex listen arg`, if arg is all integer, dourex will assume it to be *channel id*.
 Otherwise, it will be assumed as *artist name*.

+Note: You need to quote the *artist name* when it consists of more than one word. e.g.

+`dourex listen "sigur ros"`

 When playing, press `h` to see a full list of available controls.